Notifycal/static-landing/src/content/about/-index.md

 ---
 title: 'About'
-page_title: 'About our company'
+pageTitle: 'About our company'
-meta_title: ''
+metaTitle: ''
 description: ''
 image: ''
 buttons: